Wisconsin faces low supply of reagents to conduct COVID-19 tests

 News At Other State Sites:

-- Governor, legislative leaders working on state aid plan for coronavirus response21 mins ago
+- Kabeer Gbaja-Biamila tasered, arrested after refusing to sign documents in Brown County Co...59 mins ago

+- There is a shortage of coronavirus tests in Wisconsin, and even health care workers are ha...1 hour ago

-- Wisconsin faces low supply of reagents to conduct COVID-19 tests22 mins ago
+- Wisconsin faces low supply of reagents to conduct COVID-19 tests1 hour ago

-- Evers Directs DHS to Prohibit Gatherings of 50 People or More6 hours ago
+- Evers Directs DHS to Prohibit Gatherings of 50 People or More8 hours ago

-- Governor Directs WisDOT to Issue Relief Effort Supply Permits6 hours ago
+- Governor Directs WisDOT to Issue Relief Effort Supply Permits8 hours ago

 WISCONSINREPORT.COM (WiscReport.com) is not affiliated with Wisconsin Government or any state agency, department, entity, or other website or printed publication with Wisconsin in it’s name.
 Established in 2002, we operate completely independent from political parties and other forms of outside influence.
 Our Mission is to report the truth, the whole truth, and nothing but the truth.
 We are WiscReport on Twitter and Facebook.
 A Morbizco Internet Media online publication. – WisconsinReport.com.